dhanasreepunna/PowerBI-Portfolio/README.md

 📊 Key Metrics

-🔹 _RECOVERY AMOUNT AND PENDING AMOUNT_: Displays total pending advance amount currently lying with vendors.
+🔹 RECOVERY AMOUNT AND PENDING AMOUNT: Displays total pending advance amount currently lying with vendors.

 Example Insight: ~90.76% of the advance is recovered, while ~9.24% remains pending — highlighting controlled but active exposure.

-🔹 _QUANTITY YET TO BE DELIVERED_: Shows remaining quantity against each PO and material.
+🔹 QUANTITY YET TO BE DELIVERED: Shows remaining quantity against each PO and material.

 Advance is paid where delivery has not started or is delayed

-🔹 _VENDOR WISE PERFORMANCE_: Advance recovery %, Delivery completion by vendor
+🔹 VENDOR WISE PERFORMANCE: Advance recovery %, Delivery completion by vendor

 Helps procurement teams prioritize follow-ups with slow-performing vendors.